 Whisk olive oil, parmesan, brown sugar, soy sauce, garlic and red pepper flakes together in a medium bowl.
 Add shrimp to the bowl and coat in the marinade.
 Place the shrimp in the refrigerator to marinate for 30 minutes or longer.

 When ready to cook, bring water to boil in a large pot and cook penne according to the directions on the box.
-While pasta is cooking, heat a medium skillet over medium-high heat.
-Add the shrimp and marinade, cook until the shrimp are pink – about 2 minutes per side.
-Add cooked penne to the skillet and toss to coat completely.
-Top with additional parmesan cheese and parsley.
+Heat a separate medium skillet over medium-high heat.
+Add the shrimp along with the marinade to the skillet and cook until the shrimp are pink – about 2 minutes per side.
+Add cooked penne to the skillet and toss to coat.
+Top with additional parmesan cheese.
 Serve immediately.

 To get a break from this evil week, I was lucky enough to go to one of my close friend’s houses for dinner this week.
 We made a raw dessert that was absolutely heavenly.
 It was a Cashew Fudge (completely vegan for those of you out there) and I felt like I was floating on a chocolate coconut cloud when I ate it.
 The ingredients were simple and fresh and it is packed with “power foods”.
 Sidenote: I really should be more familiar with the term “power foods” as I am trying to be healthier and lose a little weight before the summer hits and I head to Mexico.
 This is one of the big reasons why I am going to the BLEND retreat (http://blendretreat.com/) in Boulder in May.
 Though I am completely terrified at the thought of exercising in front of other people (it’s not a pretty sight), I am getting really excited for the event!
 The food should be fantastic and spending a weekend with fellow bloggers sounds like a pretty amazing way to spend a few days.

 Anyway, this chocolate goodness is fantastic, especially when you shape it into hearts (oh it makes a difference in the taste, TRUST ME).